goschtl/zope/bluebream/trunk/README.txt

 Internet access to `PyPI <http://pypi.python.org/pypi>`_ is required to perform installation of BlueBream.

-Once BlueBream is installed, run ``paster`` command to create the project directory.
-The ``create`` sub-command provided by ``paster`` will show a wizard to create the project directory.
+The ``bluebream`` distribution provides a template based project creation based on PasteScript template.
+Once BlueBream is installed, run ``paster`` command to create the project directory structure.
+The ``create`` sub-command provided by paster will show a wizard to create the project directory structure.

 ::

   $ paster create -t bluebream

+This will bring a wizard asking details about your new project.
+If you provide package name, namespace package name and version number, you will get a working application which can be modified further.
-You need to provide the project name and namespace package name.
-The project name will be used as the egg name.
+The project name will be used as the name of egg.
+You can also change the values provided later.

 The project name can be give given as a command line argument::